-Acridine orange (AO) is a slightly cationic, lipophilic, weak base capable of permeating cell and organelle membrane structure (1).
-Although quite cell permeant in the neutral form, once protonated, these dyes tend to become trapped on the low pH side of the membrane barrier leading to their accumulation in acidic organelle structures (2-6).
+Acridine Orange (AO) is a slightly cationic, lipophilic, fluorochrome stain capable of permeating cell and organelle membrane structure (1).
+Although quite cell permeant in the neutral form, once protonated, these dyes tend to become trapped on the low pH side of the membrane barrier leading to their accumulation in acidic organelle structures, such as lysosomes (2-6).

-Acridine orange (AO), due to its metachromatic properties, is commonly used in fluorescence microscopy and flow cytometry analysis of cellular physiology and cell cycle status (4-5).
-Proton pump driven lysosomal acidity generates a significant pH gradient resulting in the efficient concentration of AO within the lysosome organelles (6).
+Acridine Orange (AO), due to its metachromatic properties, is commonly used in fluorescence microscopy and flow cytometry analysis of cellular physiology and cell cycle status, including the fluorescent microscopic examination of microorganisms (4-5).
+Proton pump-driven lysosomal acidity generates a significant pH gradient resulting in the efficient concentration of AO within the lysosome organelles (6).
 The effectiveness of this AO concentration process is sufficient to create intra-lysosomal concentrations leading to precipitation of the AO into aggregated granules.
 These oligomeric structures exhibit a red shift (640 nm) compared to the monomeric AO that emits at 525 nm (7).

-AO can be utilized in conjunction with a number of other staining techniques and fluorogenic substrates including the Magic Red-DEVDase substrate (cat# 935 and 936) that detects caspase 3/7 activation in apoptotic cells (8).
+Acridine Orange (AO) can be utilized in conjunction with a number of other staining techniques and fluorogenic substrates, including the Magic Red Cathepsin B substrate (reagent (MR-RR)2, cat# 937 and 938) and the Magic Red Caspase 3/7 (DEVDases) substrate ((MR-DEVD)2, cat# 935 and 936) that detects caspase 3/7 activation in apoptotic cells (8).